Program Criteria

 Click to image enlarge

-The program exists to encourage Mercer employees to participate in the revitalization of the College Hill project area surrounding Mercer, where the University is working in partnership with the community to conserve and rebuild the historic urban fabric.
-The Beall’s Hill neighborhood, an area of thirty blocks (100 acres) defined and surveyed in the Beall’s Hill Urban Design and Architectural Guidelines, is currently the exclusive focus of this program.
-Only properties within designated blocks of the Beall’s Hill project area – highlighted on the accompanying map – are eligible for the forgivable loan program.
+The program exists to encourage Mercer employees to participate in the revitalization of the Beall’s Hill neighborhood, an area of thirty blocks (100 acres) defined and surveyed in the Beall’s Hill Urban Design and Architectural Guidelines, is a particular focus of this program.
+Only properties within Beall’s Hill project area are eligible for the forgivable loan program.

 The Program offers Down Payment Assistance to qualified University employees who buy eligible homes in the Beall’s Hill project area and live in the homes for a minimum of five (5) years after the date of purchase.
-The amount of the assistance is seventeen per cent (17%) of the purchase price of the completed home, up to a maximum of twenty thousand dollars ($20,000).
-Ten thousand dollars ($10,000) will be provided from Knight Foundation grant funds and ten thousand dollars ($10,000) will be provided by Mercer University.
+The amount of the assistance is seventeen per cent (17%) of the purchase price of the completed home, up to a maximum of ten thousand dollars ($10,000).
+Ten thousand dollars ($10,000) will be provided from provided by Mercer University.

 Purchase price of home above $77,500